hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 The client library comes with the following:

-* Source code making API calls
+* The code for assisting the  DSCC API calls.
-* Documentation
+* Documentation for this DSCC client library that derived from the API spec.
-* Tests
+* Tests codes that can be used to validate the operation of this client library.
-* Examples of every endpoint
+* Examples of every endpoint.
-* Required python dependencies (requirements.txt and test-requirements.txt) to be installed to make use of this SDK
+* Required python dependencies (requirements.txt and test-requirements.txt) that are required for using this SDK

 For instance, take a look at the README file of this repository which has the following info.